-How Japanese Clear Soup “Suimono” is different from Miso Soup
+How Suimono Clear Soup differs from Miso Soup

-As you know, Miso soup has a brown color that comes from its main seasoning, Miso soybean paste, while Suimono, or Osuimono is a kind of clear soup.
+As you know, miso soup usually takes on a brown color from its main seasoning, miso fermented soybean paste, while suimono is a kind of clear soup.

-Both Miso soup and Suimono clear soup can contain various ingredients from seafood and meat to vegetables, mushrooms, tofu, and eggs.
-The ingredient in Suimono and Miso soup is generally called “Mi (実)”.
+Both miso soup and suimono clear soup can use various ingredients, including seafood and meat, vegetables, mushrooms, tofu, and eggs.

-Many Japanese use a wooden bowl for Miso soup, while the Japanese clear soup, Suimono is often served in a lacquered soup bowl.
+Many Japanese people prepare a wooden bowl for miso soup, while the clear soup suimono is often served in a lacquered bowl.